Inonge Wina

 Inonge Mutukwa Wina (born 2 April 1941) is a Zambian politician who served as the 13th Vice President from 2015 to 2021.
 She was the first woman to hold the position, which made her the highest ranking woman in the history of the Zambian government.

 Education

-Wina attended primary school in Senanga, at the Barotse National School (now Kambule Secondary School) in Mongu.
+Wina attended primary school in Senanga and the Barotse National School (now Kambule Secondary School) in Mongu.
 She eventually completed her high school education at Santa Monica High School in Los Angeles, California.
 She obtained a diploma in social work at Santa Monica College.
 She also enrolled for a Bachelor of Arts degree at the University of Zambia when it was first opened.

 Community service

 Wina's involvement in community work dates back to the early 1970s when she volunteered free service to women's movements.
 She has served on various boards of non-governmental organisations.
 She was also president of the Young Women's Christian Association, where she was instrumental in promoting women's human rights agenda, resulting in the Zambian government's establishment of the Victim Support Unit under the Zambia Police Service.
 In 1996, she was elected National Chairperson of the NGO Coordinating Council of Zambia (NGOCC).

 In the Red Ribbon Campaign to defend the Zambian Constitution in 2000, Wina led the women's movement.
 Wina also served on the boards of Refuge Services Zambia, the Zambia Council of Social Services, the University Teaching Hospital, and the University of Zambia Council in the public sector.